imbrn/v8n/docs/api/README.md

   v8n()
     .myAsyncRule()
-    .test("Test"); // Unexpected result because the async rule is not resolved
+    .test('Test'); // Unexpected result because the async rule is not resolved

   v8n()
     .string() // This works even though it's not async .myAsyncRule()
-    .first("T") // This also works
+    .first('T') // This also works
-    .testAsync("Test"); // Promise
+    .testAsync('Test'); // Promise
   ```

 - **See also:** [ValidationError](#validationerror)